botlfarm/SOP/FEC/readme.md

-**FEC**
+#Fecal Egg Counting

-This SOP is for Fecal Egg Counting.
+This SOP is for Fecal Egg Counting (FEC).
 Based on the modifided Mcmaster Method with Parasite referance chars for sheep, goat and pigs.

+Designed ot be printed and laminated for use in the field.